Ukraine hinterland proud, frets over cost

 For many locals the tournament has as much to do with politics as sport and is inextricably linked to the freedom Ukraine won in late 1991.
 Chervonograd sits in the west of the country, where hatred of the Soviet Union was intense.

 Berezovskiy proudly relates that Chervonograd was the first town in Ukraine to remove its statue of Soviet state founder Vladimir Lenin.
-Living in his own country clearly trumps the soccer for him.
+Living in his own country clearly trumps the football for him.

 "They sing the national anthem in Kiev every day, raise the blue and yellow flag," he said.

-Few soccer fans will make it to this undistinguished town of 72,000 people, which lies 70 kilometres (45 miles) north of elegant Lviv, the regional capital which is hosting three Group B games.
+Few football fans will make it to this undistinguished town of 72,000 people, which lies 70 kilometres (45 miles) north of elegant Lviv, the regional capital which is hosting three Group B games.

 Five of the 12 local mines have closed, people are noticeably less well-dressed than in Lviv, yet conditions are infinitely better than 20 years ago.